 Current AE data collection during transport is limited to Northeast Bulb Tee (NEBT) girders and one test each of the end zone of a straight span beam, middle zone of a straight span beam.
 This limited data set was due to timing constraints of beam transport for the Rockingham I-91 bridge construction project.
 Only three data collection events were possible and rather than repeat data collection, it was decided to collect different data sets in areas that would experience different stress distributions and magnitudes.
 It would be of interest to complete two additional replicate tests of the three already perform AE data collections during transport next construction season when the southbound bridge is constructed.
-Similarly, this would allow for a minimum of three AE data sets during transport for each of the beam regions tested; allowing for the development of algorithms to assess cracking/damage of beams during transport.
+Similarly, this would allow for a minimum of three AE data sets during transport for the development of algorithms to assess cracking/damage of beams during transport.